akkamo/akkamo/gitbook/modules/kafka-module.md

 aliases `alias1` and `alias2`, Kafka configuration itself will be loaded from properties file called `name1.properties`.
-Second configuration causes that only Kafka consumer will be registered into the *Akkamo* context and will be available for injection as *default* service (e.g. without need to specify any *key*) and under its name `name2`, Kafka configuration itself will be loaded from properties file called `name2.properties`
+Second configuration causes that only Kafka consumer will be registered into the *Akkamo* context and will be available for injection as *default* service (e.g. without need to specify any *alias*) and under its name `name2`, Kafka configuration itself will be loaded from properties file called `name2.properties`

 ## How to use in your module